 What to post on Instagram?

-Many marketers are doing 2 strategies when creating their social media strategy on Instagram.
+Many marketers are doing 2 strategies when creating their Instagram marketing strategy.

 First, they are reading hundred of articles and ebooks about what big brands are doing.
 The funny thing about these articles is that they are almost all on the same brands, such as General Electric, Red Bull, Starbucks, Mercedes or Charity Water.